Cargill Logo

 Cargill Symbol

 The Cargill brand uses a modern, stylish logo that reflects its core business.
 The basis is a clear company name in bold italics.
-The letters do not have serifs, making the inscription smooth and soft.
+The letters lack serifs, making the inscription smooth and soft.
 This design evokes associations with comfort and reliability.

-Clear lines of letters and black coloring also emphasize the solid status of the company.
+Clear letter lines and black coloring also emphasize the company’s solid standing.
 The emblem is refreshed by a neat miniature sheet above four letters in the center.
 This bright accent dilutes the strict picture and evokes a sense of trust.